lszomoru/vscode-vsts-workitems/README.md

 ![VSCode](assets/vscode4.png)
 ![VSCode](assets/vscode5.png)
 ### Create task from selection
+Create a new Visual Studio Team Services task from a single-line text selection to easily track tasks from comments.
+A link to the newly created task will be automatically injected into the editor.
+This feature is only available for JavaScript, TypeScript, TypeScript React, and C# files.
 ![VSCode](assets/vscode6.png)
 ### Query work items
 Execute a work item querie stored in the "My Queries" folder and open a work item that is returned by the work item query.